PardhuMadipalli/coding-practice/system-design/databases.md

 - Cassandra focuses on A and P. But it offers an option to tune consistency.
 We can choose how many replica nodes to say OK before marking the operation(read/write) as successful.

-### Databases that offer various compinations of C,A & P
+### Databases that offer various combinations of C,A & P
 #### C and P
 - MongoDB
 - Redis